A BRAIN DISEASE

-Another brain system changed by addictive behaviours is the Air Traffic Control system (also called “executive function” system) in the prefrontal region of the brain.
+Another brain system changed by addictive behaviours is the air traffic control system (also called the “executive function” system) in the pre-frontal cortex of the brain.
 The ability to resist strong urges or to follow through on decisions to stop an addictive behaviour may be impaired in the addicted brain.
-Thus, a person may be sincere about intending to stop a behaviour but find that a weakened air traffic control system saying “stop” is overpowered by an altered reward and motivation system that causes powerful cravings for the addictive substance or activity.
+Thus, although a person may be sincere about intending to stop a behaviour, he or she may find that a weakened air traffic control system saying “stop” is overpowered by an altered reward-and-motivation system that causes powerful cravings for the addictive substance or activity.
 Appropriate treatment can help improve functioning of the air traffic control circuits, thus helping a person regain control.

 ADHD Increases Risk

-Research has now shown that children with poor impulse control, such as those with attention deficit hyperactivity disorder, may also be at risk for addiction.
+Research has now shown that children with poor impulse control, such as those with attention deficit hyperactivity disorder (ADHD), may also be at risk for addiction.
 These children may engage in risky behaviours at earlier ages and more frequently than other children.
 From a prevention perspective, understanding the factors that contribute to developing an addiction is crucial so that we can monitor and mitigate risk appropriately.
-Read more about childhood ADHD and future addiction (third party research).
+Read more about childhood ADHD and future addiction (third-party research).

 MULTIPLE ADDICTIONS AND CO-morbid Factors

 Research shows that substance and behavioural addictions can occur within the same individual and that multiple variants of substance or process addiction can be expressed at the same time.
-Thus, people can have multiple addictions with each addition being active to differing degrees of severity.
+Thus, people can have multiple addictions, with each addiction being active to differing degrees of severity.
 Additionally, depression and anxiety frequently accompany addiction as co-morbid factors.

 THE SURGEON GENERAL'S REPORT ON ALCOHOL, DRUGS, AND HEALTH